hyperspy/hyperspy/rosettascio/docs/supported_formats/nexus.rst

     >>> original_metadata.monochromator.energy = 12.5

-HyperSpy metadata is stored within the Nexus file and should be automatically restored when a signal is loaded from a previously saved Nexus file.
+HyperSpy metadata is stored within the NeXus file and should be automatically restored when a signal is loaded from a previously saved NeXus file.

 .. note::